Jacob Tobia: Sissy

 In June 2017, Tobia announced the release of a memoir titled Sissy.
-The book sold in a six-figure deal to Putnam Books.
-Sissy was released in March 2019 and was a National Bestseller.
+The book sold in a six-figure deal to Putnam Books and was released in March 2019.
 Tobia was featured as a guest on Trevor Noah's The Daily Show to promote the book.
 They discussed the term "gender chill," gendered violence, and the playful nature of non-binary genders.
-Sissy was well-received by The New York Times Book Review, which compared Tobia to David Sedaris and Mindy Kaling.
-They wrote, "[Tobia] combines incisive wit and undeniable intelligence to invite readers into their journey as a gender-nonconforming young person in North Carolina...If Tobia aspires to the ranks of comic memoirists like David Sedaris and Mindy Kaling, Sissy succeeds."
+Sissy was well-received by The New York Times Book Review, in which Sarah McBride wrote, "[Tobia] combines incisive wit and undeniable intelligence to invite readers into their journey as a gender-nonconforming young person in North Carolina...If Tobia aspires to the ranks of comic memoirists like David Sedaris and Mindy Kaling, Sissy succeeds."

 In November 2019, Showtime announced they are developing a half-hour show based on Tobia's memoir Sissy: A Coming-of-Gender Story.
 Tobia will serve as co-writer and co-executive producer for the adaptation alongside Michael Lannan, the co-creator of the HBO series, Looking.
 The series will follow the life of Tobi Gibran, a non-binary student who moves from North Carolina to New York City.

 Personal life

-Tobia identifies as genderqueer and uses singular they pronouns.
+Tobia is genderqueer and uses they/them pronouns.